Israel and the United Nations: Fact Finding mission on the 2008 Gaza War (Goldstone report)

 Israel concluded that "it seemed clear beyond any doubt that the initiative was motivated by a political agenda and not concern for human rights" and therefore refused to cooperate with it – in contrast to its policy to cooperate fully with most of the international inquiries into events in the Gaza Operation.

 The mission report was published on 15 September 2009.
-As noted in the press release, the mission concluded "that serious violations of international human rights and humanitarian law were committed by Israel in the context of its military operations in Gaza from December 27, 2008, to January 18, 2009, and that Israel committed actions amounting to war crimes, and possibly crimes against humanity.
+As noted in the press release, the mission concluded "that serious violations of international human rights and humanitarian law were committed by Israel in the context of its military operations in Gaza from 27 December 2008, to 18 January 2009, and that Israel committed actions amounting to war crimes, and possibly crimes against humanity.
 The Mission also found that Palestinian armed groups had committed war crimes, as well as possibly crimes against humanity."

 Goldstone, however, explained that what he had headed was not an investigation, but a fact-finding mission.
 "If this was a court of law, there would have been nothing proven", Goldstone said, emphasizing that his conclusion that war crimes had been committed was always intended as conditional.
 Nevertheless, the report itself is replete with bold and declarative legal conclusions seemingly at odds with the cautious and conditional explanations of its author.

 Reactions to the report's findings were varied.
 The report was not immediately ratified by a UNHRC resolution.
 This step was postponed to March 2010.
 This delay is attributed to diplomatic pressure from Western members of the council, including the US which joined in April 2009 and, surprisingly, from the Palestinian Authority representative.

 About the U.S. pressure, UNHRC representative Harold Hongju Koh described the U.S. participation to the council as "an experiment" with the Goldstone report being the first test.

 The report was finally ratified by 14 October UNHRC resolution A/HRC/S-12/L.1.
-Like the January 12 resolution but unlike the report, this ratification condemns Israel, not Hamas.
+Like the 12 January resolution but unlike the report, this ratification condemns Israel, not Hamas.
 The "unbalanced focus" of the ratification was criticized by U.S. State Department spokesman Ian Kelly, U.S. ambassador to the UNHRC Douglas Griffiths and Richard Goldstone himself.

 On 1 April 2011, Goldstone retracted his claim that it was Israeli government policy to deliberately target citizens, saying "If I had known then what I know now, the Goldstone Report would have been a different document".
 On 14 April 2011 the three other co-authors of the United Nations Fact Finding Mission on the Gaza Conflict of 2008–2009, Hina Jilani, Christine Chinkin and Desmond Travers, released a joint statement criticizing Goldstone's recantation of this aspect of the report.
 They all agreed that the report was valid and that Israel and Hamas had failed to investigate alleged war crimes satisfactorily.